The Early Years Foundation Stage and Year 1

 The classroom is set up to provide children with numerous learning opportunities through formal teaching, focus groups, continuous provision and play-based learning.

 Our continuous provision allows familiarity for the children in the classroom and with their provision and resources, accompanied by enhancing provision to further their learning in these areas.
+Our Year 1 children still have opportunities to access some of our continuous provision amongst their more structured learning.

 We use a scheme called Read, Write, Inc. which helps to ensure that every child is able to read and write with fluency and accuracy from the moment they come in to school.